gshanemiller/rdpmc/README.md

 7. While not a limitation per se, PMU results are undefined if the instrumented code is not pinned to a HW core while running.
 PMU counters are by construction per core counters only.
 PMU will not follow the code core-to-core as the O/S bounces it around.
+8. While also not a limitation per se, if may be helpful to disable turbo mode.
+There's a good number of PMU stats which report cycles.
+However, by default in Linux turbo is ON.
+This means the frequency (see F1 in example below) can change on the fly.
+As such it's difficult to work out elapsed time, elapsed time of wasted cycles.
+I believe, but have not confirmed, that disabling turbo mode means F1 runs like C0, and F2.

 # Example